lkpatel/link_monitoring_using_ping/README.md

 # link_monitoring_using_ping
 Links monitoring using ping

+Recently I faced a situation, where I need to monitor a link without using SNMP.
+So I wrote a python script to monitor link.
+Script is general purpose and it can be used to monitor any number for links.

 #run this command in sql terminal of postgresql database for db table creation

 create table link_info(link_id int,interface_ip1 inet,interface_ip2 inet,link_status boolean,last_updated timestamp(0) default now());